 If your child runs out, we have a stash of the basics (toothpaste, sunscreen, deodorant, etc.) for purchase.
 For anything not in stock (e.g., a pillow, shoes, glasses), you can send it to camp, care of the Camp Mom (excluding that 14 piece-set of “Avengers” towels.)
 More about mail and packages in the Communications Camper Prep Email (coming soon).

 1 0.
 PACK TOGETHER!

-For younger campers especially, it is sometimes easier and faster to do the packing for them (especially to prevent an entire suitcase being filled with candy or toys).
+For younger campers especially, it is sometimes easier and faster to do the packing for them (especially to prevent an entire suitcase from being filled with candy or toys).
 However, caring for their belongings is a big part of all campers’ independent experience, and participating in the packing is an important first step.
 The cabin stays neater and laundry day runs more smoothly when every camper can identify and organize his/her own things.

-There are two versions of the Packing List that you can print out and use:
+Here is the Packing List that you can print out and use.

 If you have any questions at all, please don’t hesitate to ask: firstname.lastname@example.org or 713-723-8354.
 You can also search our Knowledge Base to learn more about not only packing but anything you may be wondering about to get ready for camp.

 Next up in the Camp Prep series: Camper Communication!

 Camp Prep Series: